Table of Contents

-There could be different level of an penalty that how it affects a website.
-A Google penalty can affect a single URL, or the whole site.
+There could be different levels of a penalty that how it affects a website.
+A Google penalty can affect a single URL or the whole site.
 Here are the main penalty levels:

 - Keyword-level: Keyword-level penalty impacts only a specific or few keywords of a domain and the rest of the site remains unaffected.
-During the Google medic update, A website saw a massive drop for the Keyword: “Godaddy Promo Code” But the rest of the site was not affected.
+For example, during the Google medic update, A website saw a massive drop for the Keyword: “Godaddy Promo Code” But the rest of the site was not affected.

-- URL-Level or Directory-Level: In that case, the website gets drop for all ranking keywords for a specific URL.
+- URL-Level or Directory-Level: In that case, the website gets dropped for all ranking keywords for a specific URL.